Berlime/alterego2/content/posts/custom-fonts.md

 ## 3. Upload Fonts

-Extract the downloaded file, remove unnecessary documents that comes with the downloads, then upload in the `fonts` folder.
+Extract the downloaded file, remove unnecessary documents that comes with the downloads, then upload in the `wp-content/uploads/fonts` folder.

+I prefer to use much more modern and lightweight WOFF2 format.

 > - *Post Changelogs*
->   - *Nothing Yet*
+>   - *28th Oct - 2025 - Added font upload.*